concordia-publishing-house/unite-help/calendar-tab.md

 (Insert savedeletecancel.jpg)

 * Calendars that are specific to Church 360 Members can not be deleted.

 * New events - used to create new events

 (Insert newevent.jpg)

+* Title - enter the title of your new event
+* Calendar - choose which Calendar that you want this event to display under
+* Start Date/End Date - Choose the event start/end dates
+* Time - choose the event time
+* Repeats - choose whether or not the event repeats
+* Summary - used to enter a summary for the event